Manage a Business

 When labor costs typically run 25–35% of revenue in restaurants and retail, double time hours directly impact your profit margins.
 Double time should be your last resort, not your default scheduling strategy.

-How to calculate double time pay (step-by-step with examples)
+How to calculate double time pay

-Calculating double time doesn't require special software or a math degree—just the right formula.
+Calculating double time doesn't require special software or a math degree — just the right formula.
 Whether you're figuring out what you owe for a holiday shift or a 14-hour day in California, here's how to get it right every time.

 1. Determine when double time applies (check your policy or state law)